Skip to main content

 Founder @ Curling IO

-Curling IO Version 3 doesn't have this problem.
-Each test gets its own database.
-Not a transaction.
-Not a truncated copy.
-A completely independent in-memory SQLite database, cloned from a template in microseconds using SQLite's backup API.
+That falls out of one Version 3 choice: SQLite runs in-process.
+Each test gets a completely independent in-memory SQLite database, cloned from a template in microseconds using SQLite's backup API.